ahlashkari/SCsVulSegLytix/README.md

 For citation in your works and also understanding SCsVulSegLyzer completely, you can find below published papers:

-- “SCsVulSegLyzer: Detecting and Extracting Vulnerable Segments from Smart Contracts Using Weakly-Supervised Learning”, Borna Ahmadzadeha, Arousha Haghighian Roudsari, Sepideh HajiHosseinKhani and Arash Habibi Lashkari, Journal of Systems and Software, Volume 231, 2025.
+- “SCsVulSegLyzer: Detecting and Extracting Vulnerable Segments from Smart Contracts Using Weakly-Supervised Learning”, Borna Ahmadzadeh, Arousha Haghighian Roudsari, Sepideh HajiHosseinKhani and Arash Habibi Lashkari, Journal of Systems and Software, Volume 231, 2025.

 # Project Team members